axtend/axlib/client/authority-discovery/README.md

-# Substrate authority discovery
+# Axlib authority discovery

-This crate enables Substrate authorities to discover and directly connect to other authorities.
+This crate enables Axlib authorities to discover and directly connect to other authorities.
 It is split into two components the [`Worker`] and the [`Service`].